-- Step size (currently .001) can be changed in monkeySim.m to change the controller resolution or number of reported values.
-Note: This does not affect the accuracy of the integration as ode45 chooses its own step size then interpolates to return values at the desired points. - Friction (currently 0).
-DiffEqWrapper includes parameters to apply both constant and viscous friction to the joints at θ_1 and θ_2 . - Frequency of graphing can be changed in DiffEqMonitor.
+- O Step size (currently .001) can be changed in monkeySim.m to change the controller resolution or number of reported values.
+Note: This does not affect the accuracy of the integration as ode45 chooses its own step size then interpolates to return values at the desired points.
+It does affect the precision of when the controller acts. - o Friction (currently 0).
+DiffEqWrapper includes parameters to apply both constant and viscous friction to the joints at θ_1 and θ_2 .

+Frequency of graphing can be changed in DiffEqMonitor.
 This has a large impact on simulation time.